bitsgalore/bitsgalore.github.io/_posts/2023/2023-05-25-identification-of-pdf-preservation-risks-with-verapdf-and-jhove.md

 </property>
 ```

 Even though it's helpful that JHOVE shows that this file contains security-related features, the above output doesn't provide any direct clue of the more specific open password feature[^9].
-This is surprising, given that open passwords are one of the most serious PDF preservation risks.
+This is unfortunate, given that open passwords are one of the most serious PDF preservation risks.

 ### Copy, printing and text access passwords